Skip to content

 kubectl get nodes

-Assuming you used the default options when creating the cluster, you should now see the one Gardener worker node that is initially available:
+Assuming you used the default options when creating the cluster, you should now see the three Gardener worker nodes that are initially available:

 NAME STATUS ROLES AGE VERSION